Who I Work With...

 Author, "Making Therapy Work"

-My practice is grounded in an integrative clinical framework that weaves together the foundational principles of Psychodynamic Therapy, Attachment Theory, Internal Family Systems (IFS), EMDR and Trauma-Informed Neuroscience, Humanistic and Existential Psychology, and Mindfulness-Based Cognitive Therapy.
-This approach allows me to view healing through a holistic lens—honoring the emotional, relational, cognitive, somatic, and spiritual dimensions of the human experience.
+Her work is grounded in an integrative therapeutic framework that draws from Psychodynamic Therapy, Attachment Theory, Internal Family Systems (IFS), EMDR, Trauma-Informed Neuroscience, Humanistic and Existential Psychology, and Mindfulness-Based Cognitive Therapy.
+Rather than practicing from a single model, Erika weaves these approaches together to meet each client where they are—attending to emotional, relational, cognitive, and somatic dimensions of healing.

 Therapy Specialties